 In the mood for some shopping on your trip abroad?
 Then find out what to buy in Europe with this list of best products and brands worth buying in the old continent!

-What you should focus on is buying European brands.
-As you might expect, buying them on their home continent is cheaper.
-But what are the best European brands?
+One smart approach is to focus on purchasing European brands.
+As you might expect, buying these products on their home continent is generally more cost-effective.
+But which European brands are worth your money?
 What should you buy from them?
-Are there any cheap stores worth visiting?
+Are there any budget-friendly stores you should visit?

-But first, let’s get something all of the way…
+But first, let’s get something out of the way…

 If you are not American

-Let’s use Brazil as an example.
-An iPhone 13 Pro starts at R$9.176, around US$1700 or €1685 on today’s exchange rate.
-If you buy the same iPhone in the US, you will pay US$999, while in Europe, you will pay €1179.
-So even though it’s more expensive to buy the iPhone in Europe than in the US, it is still way cheaper to buy it in a European country than in Brazil.
+For example, an iPhone 14 Pro starts at R$9.176, or around US$1700 or €1685 based on today’s exchange rate, in Brazil.
+In the US, you’d pay US$999 for the same iPhone, while in Europe you’d pay €1179.
+So, while it’s more expensive to buy the iPhone in Europe than in the US, it’s still much cheaper than buying it in Brazil.

-This guide mainly focuses on what is worth buying in Europe compared to the United States.
-So, if you are looking for general recommendations on what to buy abroad, I recommend you read my guide on what to purchase in the US.
-Everything there will be worth it, whether you are visiting Europe or the USA.
+This guide mainly focuses on what’s worth buying in Europe compared to the US.
+If you’re looking for general recommendations for what to buy abroad, I recommend checking out my guide on what to purchase in the US.
+Everything on that list will be a good value whether you’re visiting Europe or the US.

-The only reason to consider buying electronics during your trip abroad is if something happens to the ones you bought back home.
-They are more expensive in Europe, with the only exception I found so far being the Dyson Airwrap.
+When it comes to electronics, the only reason to consider buying them while abroad is if something happens to the ones you bought back home.
+In general, electronics are more expensive in Europe, with the only exception I’ve found being the Dyson Airwrap.

 What to buy in Europe – Best products and brands